Jako/ResSaveSort/README.md

 --- | ----------- | -------
 ressavesort.sorts | JSON encoded array of sort configurations | -

-Since version 1.0.2 you could generate the JSON with a grid in the system setting.
+Since version 1.0.2 you could generate the JSON with a grid in the system setting edit window.

 ### Sort Configuration